Bedrock-OSS/bedrock-wiki-legacy/docs/tutorials/boat_entities.md

 #  Using Components

-I believe the best way to create boat entities is to offset the geometry so that it doesn't sink too far into the water.
+I believe the best way to create boat entities is by using components, and by offsetting the geometry so that it doesn't sink too far into the water.
+This section will cover how to achieve boats in this way.

 ## Base Entity